Learning communities

 About learning communities

-The Social Enterprise Development Initiative (SEDI) will support the development of four types of online learning communities that offer opportunities for social enterprise actors of all types, sizes, and stages of development.
+The Social Enterprise Development Initiative (SEDI) supports four types of online learning communities for social enterprise actors across different roles, sizes, and stages.

 Read the FAQs on why and how learning communities will be commissioned under SEDI.